 What: Come to share ideas, best practices and fellowship.
 Grow your council Aquatic Leadership.
 See the newest ideas in aquatics program and equipment.
 The conference is especially well-suited for council program directors, council aquatic committee members, camp aquatic directors and National Camping School staff members.

 Download the event flyer here.
 It includes all the event information to help you prepare for a great experience.

-PADI Dive To Adventure Scholarship Program 2019: To submit your application for the PADI Dive to Adventure Scholarship, download the application, open the PDF in Adobe Reader, and use Fill & Sign to complete the form.
-DOWNLOAD NOW
+PADI Dive To Adventure Scholarship Program 2020: To submit your application for the PADI Dive to Adventure Scholarship, CLICK HERE.

 BSA Stand Up Paddleboarding Award

 The BSA Stand Up Paddleboarding award introduces Scouts to the basics of stand up paddleboarding (SUP) on calm water, including skills, equipment, self rescue, and safety precautions.
 This award also encourages Scouts to develop paddling skills that promote fitness and safe aquatics recreation.
 Click here for an informative PDF, an application, and information for counselors.

 The BSA’s Aquatics Play Structure Policy applies to all play structures operated in Scouting whether inflatable, floatable, or fixed structures.
 It includes, but is not limited to, slides, swings, mats, logs, rockers, and climbing or bouncing devices.